jetify-com/devbox/examples/stacks/spring/README.md

 - This example uses the [Spring Boot initializer](https://start.spring.io/) to create the project.
 You can use any method you like to create your Spring Boot project, but you will need to make sure that the `devbox.json` and `devbox.lock` files are in the same directory as your `build.gradle` file.
 - This example hardcodes a username and password for development purposes.
 For production or more secure usecases, you should change them and exclude them from source control.
+- This distribution uses the OpenJDK.
+You can find other JDK distributions using `devbox search`